 Second, such a model must see as positive the experience of multiple identities.
 Root’s model is a useful paradigm for cultural competence in understanding the identity experiences of trauma survivors by construing mixed identities as potentially mentally healthy.
 Her model next notes the importance of changes in social and political contexts, and social reference groups that are available to a person and which affect their own understanding of identity.
 Finally, the model must acknowledge the interaction of experiences in the person’s social ecology, including family environment, history, and biological heritage.
 She portrays her model graphically as a series of nested, interactive, and overlapping boxes in which these various factors are in constant interplay, and in which identity is in a continuous process of development rather than moving toward a fixed and apparently stable state.

-Cultural competence in trauma practice is enhanced by this, or similar models of identity formation, because it allows the clinician to conceptualize the client’s identity, not only as a continuously transforming matrix of multiple social locations, but also as not requiring a fixed and stable state in order to be functional.
+Cultural competence and humility in trauma practice is enhanced by this, or similar models of identity formation, because it allows the clinician to conceptualize the client’s identity, not only as a continuously transforming matrix of multiple social locations, but also as not requiring a fixed and stable state in order to be functional.
 Many survivors of trauma exist in a liminal identity state, one in which transition is a constant.
 What is less obvious, but equally important for the culturally competent trauma-informed psychotherapist to take into account, is the degree to which liminal identities are those emerging as a function of a post-traumatic healing process, in which identity as a trauma survivor becomes integrated in a positive fashion into other aspects of identity.

 The final component of this course focuses on the topic of therapist self-care.
 To thrive as a trauma therapist, and make the investment of time and energy in the process of learning to do this work yield life-long rewards, self-care is not simply a good idea.
 It’s a necessity.